KojiGitCode/OAJPE/README.md

 *python GAT500.py --imp 2 --mdl GAT --enc Y --per 1*

-Currently, only GAT models are available on \AllDatset\OffTheShelfModel So, *"--mdl GAT"* is needed (GAT stands for the use of Graph attention network model)
+Currently, only GAT models are available on \AllDatset\OffTheShelfModel.

+So, *"--mdl GAT"* is needed (GAT stands for the use of Graph attention network model)

+Please ensure the order of these arguments.
+The code does not work when the order is different.

 ## Contributing
 Thank you for your interest in improving this work!
 If you have ideas or suggestions: